"Hooray! The people whose names I know are saved!

 - A Hunter looking to kill Elena just because she's a vampire?
 A horrible act of bigotry.
 Elena getting her brother to kill Kol, which would wipe out his entire bloodline, effectively committing mass murder on tens of thousands of vampires?
 Just something that needs to be done.

 - In Glee most scenes feature Protagonist Centered Morality.
 If the scene is from Rachel's POV, then it will show stalking and harassing an auditor and cheating to get around fair audition procedures as a perfectly valid way to get into your chosen university; if it's from Finn's perspective, it will show yelling at and hitting a girl with a spinal injury and trying to tip her out of her wheelchair in the middle of a crowded dance floor as justified due to her not informing him the instant she started to regain some ability to walk; if it's from Sam's perspective, it will show ignoring a girl's boundaries and direct 'no' and pursuing her regardless as perfectly reasonable; if it's from Santana's, it will show vicious verbal abuse of a guy she hates because she slept with him while trying to avoid acknowledging her love for Brittany and then got slut-shamed by both him and his girlfriend in front of the glee club as perfectly reasonable and indeed enjoyable.
+If it's from Will's perspective, he can plant drugs in a student's locker, threaten him with expulsion and the ruination of his life, all in an effort to get him to join the freaking glee club, and he will be seen as the one in the right just because it's so clear that the student will be a great addition to the club.
 The worst for this is definitely Kurt; he can be as terrible as he wants to anyone (telling a student he smells homeless) but anyone who bullies or insults him is presented as an irredeemable villain.

 - In Season Six, the Winchesters need Crowley (current ruler of Hell) to help Bobby and Sam, so they kill Alphas (powerful monsters) in order to help Crowley locate Purgatory, which he considers prime real estate, because he is planning to expand hell.
 Sure, he is much less evil than Lucifer (and possibly quite cuddly), but he regularly uses torture to achieve his ends.
 How likely is it that he's planning to do anything positive to the souls in Purgatory, let alone anything which benefits the heavenly or earthly spheres?
 Plus, they are mean to poor old Cas, who is already stressed with his civil war and being hunted by his family.
 Yet, we are supposed to side with the Winchesters.